Edd-Cole/tech-test-practice/README.md

 These tech tests are to help you get used to tougher challenges than you may have dealt with on the course.

 If there is something you don't quite understand, I highly recommend you look it up.
-You would be expected to do so in your tech test!
+You would be expected to do so in <em>your</em> tech test!

 ---
 ## 1. Which Doors are Open?
 ### Free Code Camp <a href="https://www.freecodecamp.org/learn/coding-interview-prep/rosetta-code/100-doors">link</a>
-In this challenge, we have some number of doors that we will pass by, all of which are initially closed.
+In this challenge, we have some number, n, of doors that we will pass by, all of which are initially closed.
 We walk past each door and when we walk past them the first time we toggle all the doors.
 On our next iteration, we only toggle every 2nd door.
 On our next iteration, we toggle every 3rd door.
 Where each iteration we increase the value of the door we toggle.
 Until we toggle only the final door.

+For the visually oriented.
+Assume this collection of 0's and 1's represent if a door is closed or open, respectively.

+0 0 0 0 0 ...;

+After our first loop we change all the doors states,

+1 1 1 1 1 ...;

+After our second loop, we change every second door's states,

+1 0 1 0 1 ...;

+After our third loop we change every 3rd door's states,

+1 0 0 0 1 ...;

+And so on...

 ### Task:
 We want to find out the index of the doors that are open after our final pass.
 For example, given 5 doors, our function doorsOpened(5) should return an array of [1, 4] because 1 and 4 are the only opened doors.

 ---
 ## 2. Are these Numbers Co-Prime?
-In Maths, (Yep, more maths!) a prime number is a number that is only divisible by itself and 1 (e.g. 13 is only divisible by 13 and 1).
+In maths, a prime number is a number that is only divisible by itself and 1 (e.g. 13 is only divisible by 13 and 1).

-Co-Primes are numbers that only common divisor is 1, this means that these numbers we choose don't have to be prime!
-For example, 13 and 17 are co-prime, neither divisor (1, 13 and 17) goes perfectly into the other except one.
+Co-Primes are 2 numbers such that their only common divisor is 1.
+For example, 9 and 20 are co-prime, no divisors (1, 2, 3, 4, 5, 9, 10 and 20) go perfectly into the other except 1.

+Notice that neither 9 or 20 are prime themselves.
+This means that the numbers we choose don't have to be prime for them to be co-prime.
+But it does help if one number is prime.

-100 and 756 on the other hand aren't co-prime because 2 divides both with no remainder (100/2 = 50, 756/2 = 378)
+100 and 756 on the other hand aren't co-prime because 2 divides both with no remainder (100/2 = 50, 756/2 = 378).

-But, 100 and 111 are co-prime because 100 is divisible only by 1, 2, 4, 5, 25, and 100 whereas 111 is only divisible by 1, 3, 37, and 111.
+But, 100 and 111 are co-prime because 100 is divisible only by 1, 2, 4, 5, 10, 20, 25, 50 and 100 whereas 111 is only divisible by 1, 3, 37, and 111.
 Thus, the only 2 numbers in both lists that are a factor of both 100 and 111 is 1.
-Hence, co-prime.
+Hence, 100 and 111 are co-prime.

 ## Task:
-We want to find out if any number of numbers are co-prime.
+We want to find out if any 2 numbers are co-prime.
 Are 100453 and 3417 co-prime?
 What about these numbers: 79, 11111111?
-Are co-prime?
+Are they co-prime?

-Our task is to write a function that will test for this and return true if the numbers are co-prime and false if they aren't.
+Write a function that will test for this and return true if the numbers are co-prime and false if they aren't.

 ---
 ## 3. Inventory Update